Dana94/100-days-of-code/log2.md

 ### Day 67: May 19, 2017
 ##### flower-slideshow

 **Today's Progress**: Something clicked when I was surfing through MDN and I found the perfect solution to my file uploader.
-Have the <input> be 'display: none' and it will be triggered by a button that the user is meant to click on when adding an image.
+Have the input tag be 'display: none' and it will be triggered by a button that the user is meant to click on when adding an image.
 I need to look into the src because I had some images directly typed into the js file and are in the images folder in the project.
 I need to make this work with all image paths.

 **Thoughts:** I am so stoked that I made some progress on this since it has been a while.
 I seem to be gravitating to whatever project I'm in the mood for.